 Click <Trial Sub-Burst>, and then select the number of attenuator settings that you wish to try (1 to 4), followed by <update>.
 Fill out the attenuation values - see the later section discussing criteria for the selection.
 Click <Test>.
 The PLL light on the side of the instrument will light while the various chirps are being performed (up to 4).
 Four histogram panels will be displayed.
 The histogram will indicate the dynamic range of the analogue to digital converter (ADC) that is being occupied by the signal.
-For example, if the signal is spending most of the time hard up against the positive and negative limits (ie, the ADC is clipping the signal), then the histogram will begin to develop a "Wshaped" character.
+For example, if the signal is spending most of the time hard up against the positive and negative limits (ie, the ADC is clipping the signal), then the histogram will begin to develop a "W-shaped" character.
 If it's spending all its time around zero volts, then there will be a very narrow sharp peak at the centre of the histogram.
 Ideally, the graph would show a gentle bell shape, with no turning up at the upper or lower extremes.
-In the case of a very strong and clear basal reflector, the signal being recorded takes the form of a clean sinusoid and there will be a dip in the centre of the histogram: a sine wave has few points around zero.